shoyalax0703/Istio-study/README.md

 Istio Project

-Purpose:
+Purpose:/n
-1, To study about Istio using Minikube and sample microservices applications in GCP
+1, To study about Istio using Minikube and sample microservices applications in GCP/n

-Lession Learnts
+Lession Learnts/n
-1, Istio installration is quite easy and deploy envoy proxy to each pods are easy because i do not need to have any configration for kubernetes.
+1, Istio installration is quite easy and deploy envoy proxy to each pods are easy because i do not need to have any configration for kubernetes./n
-2, Istio multiple addons that enable me to visualize the microservice status.
+2, Istio multiple addons that enable me to visualize the microservice status./n

 Cluster